bashrc2/epicyon/manual/manual.md

 To avoid spam signups, or overloading the system, there is a maximum number of accounts for the instance which by default is set to 10.

+# The importance of good defaults
+Many social network systems have bad defaults, and that is for the purpose of maximizing the number of users and their level of engagement.
+Bad defaults usually create a combination of *addiction patterns* and *involuntary oversharing* and hence a viral network effect of escalating outrage and dependency.
+On small fediverse servers we can avoid having bad defaults, because there is no profit motive or drive for massive notoriety.

+Good defaults tend to be a little more private and avoid the addiction to making numbers go up or achieving *notoriety at any social cost*.
+This puts fediverse instances like Epicyon at a slight disadvantage compared to ruthlessly commercial systems, but it's an explicit trade-off in order to minimize the harms which can arise within social networks.

 # Logging in
 In a browser if you navigate to the URL of your instance and enter the username and password that you previously registered.
 The first time that you log in it will show a series of introduction screens which prompt you to add a profile picture, name and bio description.